Reds vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Marte has picked up a hit in two games in a row.
-In his last five games he is hitting .333 with three doubles, two triples, two home runs, a walk and 10 RBI.
+- Marte takes a three-game streak with at least one hit into this matchup.
+In his last five games he is hitting .348 with two doubles, two triples, two home runs, a walk and eight RBI.

 Marte Recent Games